pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/_index.md

 ---
-title: "Pulumi Crosswalk for AWS"
+title: "Crosswalk for AWS Guides"
 meta_desc: Pulumi Crosswalk for AWS supports a simplified approach to defining and deploying cloud infrastructure.
 linktitle: Crosswalk for AWS
 menu: